wpswings/woo-refund-and-exchange-lite/readme.txt

 == Changelog ==

 = 4.3.2 - Released on 27 October 2023 =
-* New: This will allow the user to initiate a return,exchange and cancellation to for a specific time.
+* New: Added a feature to allow the Refund, Exchange, and Cancellation for a specific time period.
 * New: Compatibility with WP(6.3.2) and WC(8.2.1)

 = 4.3.1 - Released on 12 October 2023 =
 * New: Compatibility with WP(6.3.1) and WC(8.2.0)
-* Fix: Users roles issue while opening forms
+* Fix: User roles issue while opening forms

 = 4.3.0 - Released on 10 October 2023 =
 * New: Compatibility with WP(6.3.1) and WC(8.1.1)